Greetings followers of Guys Like Romance, Too!

 “It’s a pleasure to meet you, Luke.”

 Anthony’s voice was smooth and baritone.
-It vibrated over Luke’s skin sending an erotic pulse to his groin and lightening strikes of pleasure to his nipples.
+It vibrated over Luke’s skin sending an erotic pulse to his groin and lightning strikes of pleasure to his nipples.
 The realization of that surprised him.
 No one’s voice had ever turned him on before.

 “I– I apologize for the delay.
 Thank you for waiting for me, Mr. Dixon.”